MichaelBell/tinyQV/README.md

 ```

 - MEPC & MCAUSE - required for trap and interrupt handling.
 At boot execution starts at address 0 with cause 0.

+Immediate forms of CSR instructions are not implemented.
+MEPC can only be written with CSRRW.

 ## QSPI memory interface